arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: bidscrambler_nii [-h] inputdir outputdir include {blur,permute} ...

-Adds scrambled versions of the nii files in the BIDS input directory to the BIDS output directory.
+Adds scrambled versions of the NIfTI files in the BIDS input directory to the BIDS output directory.

 positional arguments:
   inputdir        The input directory with the real data